 NCI's Michael Gottesman and FAES Executive Director and CEO Christina Farias will offer introductory remarks and moderate the symposium.

-This scientific symposium is a prelude to an FAES dedication of The Phil Leder House, new off- campus space that will provide an inspiring and turn-key environment for current and future generations of researchers, ensuring they continue to thrive in their quest for discovery by helping provide a network of support for early career researchers while they do their ground-breaking research at the NIH.
+This scientific symposium was a prelude to an FAES dedication of The Phil Leder House, new off- campus space that will provide an inspiring and turn-key environment for current and future generations of researchers, ensuring they continue to thrive in their quest for discovery by helping provide a network of support for early career researchers while they do their ground-breaking research at the NIH.

 Phil was a chairman of the FAES Department of Chemistry, FAES vice president from 1970 to 1971, and FAES president from 1971 to 1973.
 While at the NIH, he also taught an important FAES-sponsored course on DNA replication, transcription, and translation.
 Phil left the NIH in 1980 for Harvard Medical School, where he was the founding chairman of the Genetics Department, a position he held until his retirement in 2008.